AshlinHarris/Spinners.jl/README.md

 ## Related Works

 I highly recommend [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl), which already has its own version of spinners, albeit with a different use case.
 [This thread on the Julia Discourse](https://discourse.julialang.org/t/update-stdout-while-a-function-is-running/86285) gives some technical details, but essentially those spinners are still progress meters, which must be updated at points with the function being measured.
-In contrast, I'm developing spinners that update independently and only need a signal to terminate after a function call elapses.
+`Spinners.jl.@spinner` receives a signal when the user's function is complete, so the user doesn't need to alter their function.

 In Julia:
 - [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl)